anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The registrar knows which Registrar-Agent collected which PVR from the included agent-signed-data object.
 * The registrar always knows the connecting Registrar-Agent from the TLS client authentication using the Registrar-Agent EE certificate and can log it accordingly.
-* The telemetry information from the pledge can be correlated to the voucher through the product-serial-number in EE certificate contained in the JWS Protected Header of the status artifacts and the product-serial-number contained in the voucher.
+* The telemetry information from the pledge can be correlated to the voucher through the product-serial-number in the EE certificate contained in the JWS Protected Header of the status artifacts and the product-serial-number contained in the voucher.
 By this it can also be related to the PER.

 With this, it can for instance be analyzed if multiple Registrar-Agents are involved in bootstrapping devices.
 In addition, within the domain it can be analyzed, if the onboarding involved different registrar-agents or if different registrars have been used.